jh-ml/deeplearning-go/README.md

   * Root Mean Square Propagation (RMSProp)
   * Adaptive momentum (ADAM)

+### Examples

+The examples are currently showing how to set up a neural network with layers etc.
+The ThreeLayer example is running from main() at the moment.
+The MNIST dataset has been stored in the /data directory for testing purposes.

 ### Future Work

 * GPU processing using Metal on MacOS, using C via Go.